ScaDS/ai_training_ufz_2025/readme.md

 <https://scads.github.io/ai_training_ufz_2025>

-It is maintained using [Jupyter lab](https://jupyterlab.readthedocs.io/en/stable/) and build using [Jupyter book](https://jupyterbook.org/intro.html).
+It is maintained using [Jupyter lab](https://jupyterlab.readthedocs.io/en/stable/) and built using [Jupyter book](https://jupyterbook.org/intro.html).

 To edit this book, install depencencies like this: